reflectivity/reflectivity.github.io/learn_about_reflectometry/sample_environment.md

 permalink: /learn_about_reflectometry/sample_environments
 author: "Sophie Ayscough"
 ---
-## Below is an incomplete list of sample environments(S.E.) available at different facilities, please feel free to add to it (with answers).
+## Below is an incomplete list of sample environments(S.E.), please add to it S. E. available at facilities or independently developed S.E..

 ## Table of Solid-Liquid Flow Cell Sample Environments